ksengin/control-with-neural-dynamics/README.md

 python train_controller.py --learned_fk --system cartpole --sess cnd_cartpole
 ```

 which first learns the state transitions of a system, then trains a controller network using the learned system.
 The checkpoints are saved under `logs/cnd_cartpole`.
+Currently supported systems include: 'cartpole', 'acrobot', 'quadrotor'.

 To train a controller using a previously learned state transitions network, you can use